4+1 Combined B.A./M.A. Program

 - 3 letters of recommendation.
 Letters do not need to be only from MHS or MHS affiliated faculty members, but at least two should be from faculty members at Vanderbilt or another institute of higher education.

-- Statement of purpose describing your likely research interests and how the MA in MHS will further your career and educational goals (1-2 pages)
+- Statement of purpose (2-3 pages) describing your likely research interests and how the MA in MHS will further your career and educational goals.
+Applicants are encouraged to state their research interests, research experience, and the names of 1-3 primary MHS faculty members with whom they would most like to work based on shared research interests.

 - Submission of GRE and transcripts will be waived for Vanderbilt students